xiaolaba/Openwrt_Ubuntu_20.04_setup/README.md

 ### why make[2]: *** [package/Makefile:71: package/install] Error 1
-Windows Subsystem for Linux (WLS) is NOT OFFICIALLY supported. this is what Openwrt's statment today. and try this workaround to disable WSL path,
+Windows Subsystem for Linux (WLS) is NOT OFFICIALLY supported, this is what Openwrt's statement today. and try this workaround to disable WSL path, it works.
 ```
 ## Windows Subsystem for Linux is NOT OFFICIALLY supported.
 ## https://forum.openwrt.org/t/make-2-package-makefile-package-install-error-1/76162